Essy · Components Overview

 Domains of application

-When a Drawer is engaged, experience is applied rather than intensified.
+When a Drawer is engaged, experience becomes applicable rather than abstract.

 The Field is lived through something that matters.